BrianSFugate/briansfugate.github.io/README.md

 # BrianSFugate.github.io

-This is the personal site for Brian S. Fugate.
+This is the personal site for Brian S. Fugate!

 ## Publish instructions
 1. Create a public repo named BrianSFugate.github.io